muniworth/fp-onboarding/3_Functional_Programming.md

 environment" is merely a conceptual device; it doesn't necessarily have some cohesive existence during the execution of a program.)
 Common effects include the following:
-- **Exceptions**: Programs interact with their execution environment by asking it to abort execution, often with some detail for why execution must abort (e.g., `throw error("Something broke!")`).
+- **Failure**: Programs interact with their execution environment by asking it to abort execution, often with some detail for why execution must abort (e.g., `throw error("Something broke!")`).
 - **State**: The environment records the current value of the state, and